Version Control For Management

 Factors to Consider When Selecting a Version Control Solution

-5. Cost: Evaluate the pricing model to ensure it aligns with your budget, considering both upfront and ongoing costs.
+6. Cost: Evaluate the pricing model to ensure it fits within your budget, especially if you're managing a large team.

 Popular Tools and Their Features

-1. Git: A distributed version control system known for its flexibility, speed, and robust branching capabilities.
+1. Git: A distributed version control system known for its flexibility and efficiency.
+Ideal for technical teams.

-2. GitHub: A cloud-based platform built on Git, offering collaboration features like pull requests, issue tracking, and code reviews.
+2. GitHub: A cloud-based platform built on Git, offering additional features like issue tracking and team collaboration.

-5. Subversion (SVN): A centralized version control system suitable for teams that prefer a simpler, linear workflow.
+4. Subversion (SVN): A centralized version control system that’s easier to manage for smaller teams.

 Best practices for effective version control implementation